AIAngels

 Request a data export first, if the platform supports it.
 Read it.
 Seeing what was actually stored is clarifying in a way that reading the privacy policy is not.
 It tells you not just what category of data was collected but how granular the records are.

-Submit a formal account deletion request through the app's settings or support channel rather than just uninstalling.
+Submit a formal account deletion request through the app's settings or support channel instead of just uninstalling.
 Uninstalling removes the local app.
 Account deletion triggers the server-side offboarding process, and the two are completely separate actions.

 If you are in the EU or California, invoke your rights explicitly in writing when you submit the deletion request.
 State that you want all data, including backup copies and any training data contribution, removed or de-identified, and ask for written confirmation.
 Companies respond differently to formal rights requests than to a standard app-deletion click.